Find out which countries are welcoming US tourists back | NewsChannel 3-12

 Belize

-UPDATE: Known for diving and jungle wildlife, Belize is open to US citizens.
+Belize, known for diving and jungle wildlife, is open to US citizens.
 To enter, you must download the Belize Health App and have a negative Covid-19 PCR test result taken within 96 hours of arrival or a rapid test within 48 hours of arrival.
 Or you can be tested upon arrival at a cost of $50.
 More info: the Belize Tourism Board.

 Bermuda